-Our District English Learners Advisory Committee (DELAC) and Parent Advisory Committee (PAC) met virtually monthly to discuss progress towards our goals as well as provide feedback on how effective they felt our actions were in meeting our student's needs.
+Our District English Learners Advisory Committee (DELAC) and Parent Advisory Committee (PAC) met virtually an in-person monthly to discuss progress towards our goals as well as provide feedback on how effective they felt our actions were in meeting our student's needs.
 The feedback gathered was to keep the Goals and Actions in the LCAP.